pydantic/pydantic/docs/index.md

   "getting integrated into the core Windows product and some Office products."

 **Amazon Web Services**
-: Uusing Pydantic in [gluon-ts](https://github.com/awslabs/gluon-ts), an open-source probabilistic time series modeling library.
+: Using Pydantic in [gluon-ts](https://github.com/awslabs/gluon-ts), an open-source probabilistic time series modeling library.

 **The NSA**